11 min read

 Email is still the most effective and direct way to connect with your readers.
 To get the best use of email marketing, you need an email marketing tool that best fits your needs.

 Some things to think about when choosing an email marketing tool are the features you need, what you’ve heard about their customer support, and how you want to manage subscribers, create campaigns, create landing pages and track analytics.

-If you don't know what we do for a living around here, now would be a good time to tell you: We're on a mission to help you make a living online by building the best email marketing tool for bloggers, podcasters, and vloggers in the world.
+If you don't know what we do for a living around here, now would be a good time to tell you: We're on a mission to help you make a living online by building the best audience building tool for creators like you.
 So, we're biased, but you should demo ConvertKit to find out how we can help you get your side hustle up and running.

 If you want to research some of our competitors to compare their offerings to how well we'll treat you here at ConvertKit, here are some of our friends in the industry: